Hawaii

 Federally Qualified Health Centers

 Providers who are eligible to bill for Hawaii Medicaid services are also eligible to bill for telehealth.
-Please refer to Hawaii Provider Manual Chapter 21 (21.2.1) for a list of eligible providers.
+Refer to HRS §346-53.64 (5) for the list of providers who may provide PPS services.
+See Attachment C in QI-2338/FFS 23-22, CCS-2311.

 ELIGIBLE SITES